How to Write Engaging Blog Content in 3 Simple Steps

 It helps to gain the trust of your readers.
 If they trust you are knowledgeable in the area you write about, they’ll know who to when it comes to your specific topic, which helps to breed familiarity.
 This is essential when it comes to establishing your brand.

 Research Relevancy of Article Ideas

 However, this list of topics won’t necessarily translate to content people will read.
 You need to research the relevancy of your brainstormed topics.
 It’s all about supply and demand.
 If your topic isn’t in demand, it’ll be difficult to make your visitors readers and followers.

 So, how do you research relevancy?
 Take your list of topics, and research them on threads on forum sites like Quora and Reddit.
 These sites can provide you with valuable information into what people are curious about.
 What questions are being asked about your topic?
 What concerns your potential audience regarding this topic?
 Your research should be able to provide insight into these questions.

-While researching these feeds, have a SEO keyword tool such as the free Google Keyword Tool.
-Confirm the demand of information that you’re seeing in the forums by performing your own SEO keyword analysis.
+While researching these feeds, have an SEO keyword tool such as the free Google Keyword Tool.
+Confirm the demand for information that you’re seeing in the forums by performing your own SEO keyword analysis.
 Research the keywords of your topics, the questions of your potential audience with your keyword tool.

 There are a few things to look for when performing your keyword analysis.
 Find keywords that have:

 - Decent top-of-page bid relative to others in your research